What is Incident Investigation?

 Incidents are any unexpected, unwanted events that may or may not cause harm to the workers, damage the equipment or the workplace.
 A worker tripping over a cable of wire across the pathway is an incident.
 An incident may not cause damage every single time and because it doesn’t workers usually do not report the incidents.
 An incident happening repeatedly could lead to some severe consequences at one point.
 For the first time a worker trips he may not fall but if the incident keeps happening it could lead to a fracture.

-Reasons for investigating incidents:
+Reasons for Investigating Incidents:

-There are over 2.3 million cases of accidents every year and these accidents lead to a total loss of over 2.5 billion euros.
-Accidents are expensive and cost way more than implementing safety in the workplace.
-Accidents also lead to pain and suffering for the workers.
-They can reduce the moral in the workplace.
-It is also a legal requirement to ensure that all incidents are investigated as this would be asked by the local regulatory bodies, clients and the insurance agencies.
+- It is also a legal requirement to ensure that all incidents are investigated as this would be asked by the local regulatory bodies, clients and the insurance agencies.

 The first step in an incident investigation is to gather the information, having accurate information is the key to finding out what happen.
 Once the information is gathered the next step is to analyze the information.
 In this step we need to determine the cause of the incident, based on the information gathered we need to find the immediate causes, underlying causes and the root cause.
 This will help us determine why the incident occurred and help prevent it from happening again.
 The next step is to control the risk, after the causes are identified we need find a way to make sure the same incident doesn’t repeat itself again.
 The next step is coming up with an action plan and implementing that plan.

-Crucial steps to consider when carrying out an investigation:
+Crucial steps to consider when carrying out an investigation

-• As soon as an incident is reported the priority has to be given to the response.
+- As soon as an incident is reported the priority has to be given to the response.
 This includes preserving the accident scene, providing medical assistance to the injured and informing the authorities about the incident.

-• Gather as much as information as you can by interviewing witnesses, collecting photographs, taking videos and documents related to the incident.
+- Gather as much as information as you can by interviewing witnesses, collecting photographs, taking videos and documents related to the incident.

-• Assemble an investigation team, ensure that the team consists of members from all disciplines.
+- Assemble an investigation team, ensure that the team consists of members from all disciplines.
 This helps us to have a diverse set of opinions.
 We can include people from human resources, health and safety and technical staff.

-• After all the data are collected, we need to analyze the data to help identify the cause of the incident.
+- After all the data are collected, we need to analyze the data to help identify the cause of the incident.

-• All the data collected should be properly documented as this will help to reference the information in the future, it will assist with auditing and other regulatory requirements.
+- All the data collected should be properly documented as this will help to reference the information in the future, it will assist with auditing and other regulatory requirements.

-Theories associated with incident investigation:
+Theories associated with incident investigation

 Domino Theory: